kumahq/kuma/components/konvoy-control-plane/DEVELOPER.md

 #### Running Dataplane (Envoy)

-1. Run the instructions at "Pointing Envoy at Control Plane" section, so the `konvoy-injector` is present in the KIND cluster and Dataplane descriptor is available in the Control Plane.
+1. Run the instructions at "Pointing Envoy at Control Plane" section, so the `kuma-injector` is present in the KIND cluster and Dataplane descriptor is available in the Control Plane.

 2. Start `Envoy` on local machine (requires `envoy` binary to be on your `PATH`):